Tennis Integrity Unit

 The Tennis Integrity Unit was the organisation responsible for investigating match fixing in tennis since 2008 until 2020.
 It was replaced by the International Tennis Integrity Agency.
 It had the ability to impose fines and sanctions, and ban players, umpires, and other tennis officials from participating in tournaments.

-The organisation was an initiative from the ITF, ATP, WTA, and the four Grand Slam tournaments (the Australian Open, French Open, Wimbledon and US Open).
+The TIU was an operationally independent arm of the International Tennis Federation (ITF) and had the authority to impose fines, sanctions, and bans on players, umpires, and officials involved in corruption.
 It was set up after an investigation into allegations of match fixing in 2008.

 Last investigations and sanctions

 Last updated on: 19 December 2020.

 Last suspensions

 See current suspensions in International Tennis Integrity Agency.